Contents

 The National Electrical Code NEC requires that the equipment have warning labels to warn about any potential hazards.
 For this purpose, each panel must have its warning title to understand the flash boundaries.
 Similarly, they will get to know about selecting the PPE for each area.

 As stated above, every type of equipment must undergo an evaluation to determine the boundaries.
 Once complete, you must place the hazard warning labels on the equipment.
-You can also hand them over to your employees to look into it whenever they start working on a new project.
+You can also hand them over to your employees to look into them whenever they start working on a new project.

 Conduct Arc Flash Testing